fthebaud/react-boilerplate/README.md

 The project was then ejected from the react scripts configuration in order to :
 - add sass support
-- add css/sass modules support
+- add css/sass modules support (use the notation *.module.css or *.module.scss for file names)
-- use our own eslint configuration during the build process (otherwise the build script uses an embedded eslint configuration ?)
+- use our own eslint configuration during the build process (otherwise the build script uses an embedded eslint "react-app" configuration). /!\ Any eslint error will abort the build.

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).